Session Ready

 $$ 1 - \frac{rss}{tss} $$

-After you calculate \(R^2\), you will compare what you computed with the \(R^2\) reported by glance(). glance() returns a one-row data frame; for a linear regression model, one of the columns returned is the \(R^2\) of the model on the training data.
+After you calculate \(R^2\), you will compare what you computed with the \(R^2\) reported by glance() (docs). glance() returns a one-row data frame; for a linear regression model, one of the columns returned is the \(R^2\) of the model on the training data.

-The data frame unemployment is in your workspace, with the columns predictions and residuals that you calculated in a previous exercise.
+The unemployment data frame has been loaded for you, and contains the columns predictions and residuals that you calculated in a previous exercise.
+The unemployment_model is also available for you to use.

 • Calculate the mean female_unemployment and assign it to the variable fe_mean.